Learning the main difference between an air cooler and an air conditioner will help you choose which device will become your helpmate during hot days.

 The cooling method differs between a portable air conditioner and an evaporative cooler.
 Air coolers use evaporation, making it a healthy and silent process.

 Cooling power would be wrong to compare.
 Both ACs and air coolers use BTUs to measure the power.
 However, they serve a different cooling goal.
 Evaporative air coolers cool down your immediate surroundings within moments, while air conditioners focus on the whole room.
-So, if you are looking to cool down the entire area, you might go with an AC.
-However, if you need a personal cooling method, the air coolers will be more powerful.
+So, if you want to cool down the entire area, go with an AC.
+However, if you need a personal cooling method, a quality portable one will do the job.

 With the Evapolar compact air cooler, you get the following benefits: